rich-iannone/stationaRy/README.md

 - `select_ncdc_station`
 - `get_ncdc_station_data`

-They will help you get the hourly met data you need from a met station located somewhere on earth.
+They will help you get the hourly met data you need from a met station located somewhere on Earth.

 ## Examples